 Soak the beans in plenty of water for a couple of hours.
 Drain and rinse the beans .
 Cook in about 1 1/2 C water for about 10 minutes till soft .
 Alternately pressure cook the beans till done .
 Skin and hop the pumpkin into bite size pieces .
 Add the pumpkin pieces and turmeric to the cooked beans along with 1/4 C water if the beans are dry .
 Cover nd cook for 5 to 10 minutes till the pumpkin is soft .

 Reserve 2 to 3 Tablespoons of grated coconut and grind the rest along with the cumin adding enough water to make a smooth paste.

 Add salt and pepper mix well .
 Reduce the heat to low .
 Add the ground paste stir adjust seasoning and turn off the heat .
 Do not let the erisseri boil .

 In a small pan or kadai heat 1 to 2 tablespoons of oil .
 Add the mustard and urad dal to the hot oil .
 When the mustard seeds splutter add the red chili pieces and curry leaf to it .
 Fry it till the chili almost browns .

 Add the reserved coconut to this .
 Stir fry the coconut till it is browned evenly .
 Turn off the heat .

-Pour the seasonings over the curry .
+Pour the seasonings over the curry, reserving a little for garnish later.
 Let it rest for a bit .
-Mix before serving .
+Mix before transferring to the serving bowls.